JonnyBanana/DUCKY_REAPER/README.md

 # DUCKY_REAPER

 Collection of Multi-platform Scripts for Rubber Ducky that exploit the css webkit filter attack</BR>
-to crash Internet Explorer, Edge or Safari, crashing the target machine </BR>
+to crash Internet Explorer, Edge or Safari, crashing the target machine. </BR>
 Compatibility: Windows - MacOs - Linux (Ubuntu)

 </BR>